-To turn the Group into a leader in environmental performance, SUEZ environnement has adopted a global strategy aimed at accelerating and intensifying its research and innovation capacities.
-The 2010 creation of Blue Orange, an investment fund dedicated to new water and waste technologies, represents a major step in this direction
+To turn the Group into a leader in environmental performance, SUEZ has adopted a global strategy aimed at accelerating and intensifying its research and innovation capacities.
+The 2010 creation of SUEZ Ventures, an investment fund dedicated to new water and waste technologies, represents a major step in this direction

-In 2010, SUEZ environnement launched Blue Orange, its innovation investment fund.
+In 2010, SUEZ launched SUEZ Ventures, its innovation investment fund.
 It aims to strengthen and accelerate the development of innovative solutions in the Water and Waste businesses.
-With an investment budget of 50 million Euros over 10 years, Blue Orange invests in the commercial and industrial development of startups with promising, innovative technologies concerning these areas.
+With an investment budget of 50 million Euros over 10 years, SUEZ Ventures invests in the commercial and industrial development of startups with promising, innovative technologies concerning these areas.

 - Access to an international network of experts, researchers and technicians at the forefront of techniques in water and waste,